Precautions

 Consider removing any that you have installed.

-It's possible that an app is removed but its "runtime", or a "runtime" that it and others once depended on, remains behind ?
-Compare outputs of "flatpak list --app" and "flatpak list -d --app --runtime" ?
+It's possible that an app is removed but its "runtime", or a "runtime" that it and others once depended on, remains behind.
 Run "flatpak uninstall --unused" to remove them.
 On my machine, it reduced that 5.8 GB to 47 MB !

 - Apps based on Snap can take some space.
 At CLI, do "snap list".